Blog Post

 4. Inspect every single denied claim.

-According to the Healthcare Financial Management Association, up 65% of denied claims are never appealed or resubmitted by providers.
+According to the Healthcare Financial Management Association, up to 65% of denied claims are never appealed or resubmitted by providers.
 That’s unacceptable.
-Payers often make mistakes and deny claims in error, so make sure you inspect every single denied claim.
+Payers often make mistakes and deny claims in error, so make sure you inspect every single denied claim and collect payment that is due.
 If you use a billing service, your reps should already be battling on your behalf and appealing denied claims.
-If you don’t use a billing service, then implement a denial management system, and task an employee with appeal duties.
+If you don’t use a billing service, then implement a denial management system and task an employee with appeal duties.

 Underbilling